-An academic year that consists of three sessions of about 12 weeks each.
+An institution following a quarter-based academic calendar generally adheres to an academic year that consists of three sessions of about 12 weeks each.
 The range is typically from 10 to 15 weeks as defined by the institution.
 There may be an additional quarter in the summer.